vesper-framework/vesper/README.md

 * Automatic transaction wrapper for your mutations
 * [Powerful service container](https://github.com/typestack/typedi) for code organization and seamless testing
 * Ability to use model interfaces across backend and frontend
+* Uses Express and Apollo Server and you have all power of these tools

 And more...